haandol/bee-bot/README.md

  'Version': 1}
 ```

-### Play with it on the Slack
+## Hangout with your bot

-Type command with Command Prefix (default is `!` ) on the channel where the bot is on.
+1. Invite your bot to channel.

-Honey is going to respond to your command kindly.
+2. Type command with Command Prefix (default is `!` ) on the channel where the bot is on.

 ```
 YOU: !help